qiushiyan/old-website/public/fpp/ch7.md

 \hat{y} + Z_\alpha \hat{\sigma} \sqrt{[1 + \boldsymbol{x^*}(\boldsymbol{X^T X})^{-1}\boldsymbol{(x^*)^T}]}
 $$

-This takes into account the uncertainty due to the error term $\boldsymbol{\epsilon}$ and the uncertainty in the coefficient estimates.
+This takes into account the uncertainty due to the error term $\boldsymbol{\varepsilon}$ and the uncertainty in the coefficient estimates.
 However, it ignores any errors in $\boldsymbol{x^*}$.
 Thus, if the future values of the predictors are uncertain, then the prediction interval calculated using this expression will be too narrow.

 ## Nonlinear regression